WorkshopDudes/ecmascript-workshop/src/00-modules/Readme.md

 ECMAScript 6 have built-in support for modules (no more global namespace pollution).

-We'll take a look at the various forms of defining and importing modules.

-In ECMAScript 6, modules are stored in files.

 There is exactly one module per file and one file per module.

-By default anything you declare in a file in a ES6 project is not available outside that file.
+By default anything you declare in a file is not available outside that file.

 ## Named export/import